TritonDataCenter/smartos-docs/docs/non-interactive-install.md

 # Non-interactive Installation of SmartOS

-SmartOS installation can be automated either fully or partially non-interactive.
+SmartOS installation can be automated to be either fully or partially non-interactive.
 This is similar to kickstart, jumpstart, installerconfig, or other unattended installation methods used by many operating systems.

 On SmartOS this is done with an `answers.json` file.
 The answer file must be placed at `private/answers.json` of the installation media and be valid JSON.